rwcitek/A_Gental_Introduction_to_BNF/slides/212_semantic_2.md

 ---

-From the above we observe that 'flies' can be a verb or a plural noun . aAnd fruit, normally a noun, is here an adjective.
+From the above we observe that 'flies' can be a verb or a plural noun .
+And fruit, normally a noun, is here an adjective.

 Ambiguity exists at all levels: